 Chef, The International Ironman Triathlete

-Vegan Layla Has Lost Weight and is Keeping the Weight Off While Travelling
+Vegan Layla on Weight Loss and Keeping the Weight Off While Travelling

 Layla is a glowing picture of health and her diet is obviously helping.